thomaspaulin/blog.thomaspaulin.me/content/posts/2019/impossible-list.md

     - ~~Live and work overseas for two years (July 2021)~~
 - ~~Find work in Europe (July 2019)~~
 - ~~Accept/create a job in the space sector (July 2020)~~
+- Obtain a job in the space industry

 ## Financial Goals
 - Save $25,000 USD in one year